hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 In 2020, 159 solutions were received through applications to the EPPIC in Vietnam.
 In 2021, 140 joint actions, solutions or initiatives for marine plastic management in Indonesia and Philippines were pitched.
-A pilot project was implemented in Ha Long, a tourist destination in Quang Ninh province, including the opening of an EPPIC shop.
+A pilot project was implemented in Ha Long, a tourist destination in Quang Ninh, Vietnam, including the opening of an EPPIC shop.